-To be eligible for this program, students must be a U.S. citizen enrolled in graduate-level courses related to applied sciences, such as agricultural economics, at an accredited college or university.
-Students must be nominated by their college dean or department head and will be selected by a group of agriculture professionals working with the staff of Farm Foundation.
+Students must be nominated by their college dean or department head.
+To be eligible for this program, students must be U.S. citizens enrolled in a graduate degree program related to applied sciences, such as agricultural economics, at an accredited land grant college or university.

 What are Agricultural Scholars required to do?+–

-Farm Foundation Agricultural Scholars will be required to participate in all of the opportunities listed above, regularly check in with their mentor, and write a project capstone paper at the end of the program year.
-At times they may also be called up to comment, present or offer insight into on subject matter related to their research.
+Ag Scholars will be required to attend all of the gatherings outlined here, regularly check in with their mentor, and present project capstone research at the end of the program year.
+At times they may also be called up to comment, present, or offer insights into on subject matter related to their research.